-• An optional label $sync(e) \in L$ that makes it possible to synchronize this transition v with a transition belonging to another process.
+• An optional label $sync(e) \in L$ that makes it possible to synchronize this transition with one or many transitions belonging to other processes.

 Finally, one defines an initial control location for each process, and assigns a set of possible initial values for each variable, specified as a conjunction of linear constraints.